st-bert/learn-microservices/modules/containerization/slides/1 - Introduction to containerization.md

 ### Container Deployment

 Containers are lightweight, standalone software units that run directly on the host's operating system, eliminating the need for a separate OS for each application.
 They package everything an application needs to run, including libraries, dependencies, and binaries, providing **portability**, **efficiency**, and **isolation** without the overhead of VMs.

-The following diagram illustrates the difference in resource usage between virtual machines and containers, showing that containers can run more efficiently on the same server since they don't need a full operating system.

-### Key Differences:
-- **VMs** run a full OS, whereas **containers** share the host OS.
-- Containers are more **lightweight** and offer faster **start-up times** compared to VMs.
-- Containers ensure **application isolation** while reducing resource consumption.
+As a rule of thumb, containers provide **application isolation** while reducing resource consumption.

-## Container Technologies

-Here are some container technologies offering various capabilities for containerization, each suited for different requirements:

-- **Docker**: The most popular containerization platform, allowing developers to package applications and their dependencies into containers.
-- **Podman**: A daemonless, open-source alternative to Docker, focusing on security.
-It is fully compatible with Docker’s CLI, offering similar functionality without the need for a central daemon.
-- **Kubernetes**: Not a container technology itself but a powerful container orchestration platform that automates deploying, scaling, and managing containerized applications.
-Kubernetes works seamlessly with Docker and other container runtimes.

-### Chroot: the first attempt at containerization
+## Chroot: the first attempt at containerization

 The `chroot` command in Unix-like operating systems changes the apparent root directory for a process and its children.
 This essentially "jails" the process within a specified directory, making it impossible for the process to access files outside that directory.
 This is commonly referred to as a "chroot jail."